wp-plugins/blogvault-real-time-backup/readme.txt

 == Description ==

-[blogVault](http://blogvault.net?bvsrc=wpplugin_readme) is a top-notch WordPress backup plugin that creates daily automatic backups of your WordPress site.
-Backup your entire site, including files and database, with this easy to use backup plugin.
+Backup is crucial to any online business.
+With WordPress's growing popularity, taking regular backups is the only way to protect your data. [blogVault](http://blogvault.net?bvsrc=wpplugin_readme) is a top-notch [WordPress backup](http://blogvault.net?bvsrc=wpplugin_readme) plugin that creates daily automatic backups of your WordPress site.
+This easy to use WordPress backup plugin creates a backup of your entire site, including file and database backup.

 **Top Features**:

 1. **Daily automatic backups** for your entire site content, including Posts, Pages, Plugin, Images, Comments, etc.

-2. Supports the 3 pillars that make a good wordpress backup plugin - backup, restore, and migration
+2. Supports the 3 pillars that make a good Wordpress Backup Plugin - backup, restore, and migration

 3. Maintains **multiple copies** of backups on its own as well as Amazon S3 servers

 4. **Real-time backup** so that no data is ever lost.

-5. Upload any chosen version of your backup to your Dropbox account using the **Upload to Dropbox** feature
+5. Upload any chosen version of your WordPress backup to your Dropbox account using the **Upload to Dropbox** feature

 = Easy Setup =
 It takes only a few minutes to install the blogVault backup plugin. blogVault schedules daily backups and only uses offsite storage, so everything is automatically set up.
-The first backup is initiated immediately and you can view the progress of your backups from the blogVault dashboard.
+The first WordPress backup is initiated immediately and you can view the progress of your backups from the blogVault dashboard.

 = Managed offsite backups =
 Like in the case of any good wp backup plugin, blogVault supports both file and database backups so that your entire wordpress site is protected at all times.
 It creates offsite backups so that your content is safe even if your site goes down.
 It manages the backup archive and stores up to 30 wordpress backups at any point of time.
 The backups are stored in blogVault's own servers and then further copied to Amazon S3.
-Hence 9 copies of the backup are maintained across multiple independent data-centers.
+Hence 9 copies of a WordPress backup are maintained across multiple independent data-centers.
 Many regular backup plugins store backups locally on the server.
 This puts additional load on the server and slows your site down.
-Not only that, this backup technique can quickly eat up all your server storage space if you have a limited plan.
-The blogVault backup plugin doesn’t use any local storage for your backups.
-Finally, local backups are as good as no backups at all.
+Not only that, this backup technique can quickly eat up all your server storage space if you have a limited storage plan.
+The blogVault backup plugin doesn’t use any local storage for your WordPress backups.
+Lastly, local backups are as good as no backups at all.
 If the server crashes then you will lose the WordPress site and the backups too.

 = Easy Restore of Backups =
 If your site gets hacked, blogVault's easy restore feature helps you get back on your feet swiftly.
-It automatically restores a specific WordPress backup onto the server. blogVault also includes a test-restore feature using which you can test backups before deploying them onto the server or simply to verify the integrity of a backup version.
+It automatically restores a specific WordPress backup onto the server. blogVault also includes a test-restore feature using which you can test backups before deploying them onto the server or simply to verify the integrity of a WordPress backup version.
 The wp backup is temporarily restored on blogVault’s own servers so that you can validate the backup.

 = Migration using Backup =
 blogVault’s simple migration feature helps you move to a new domain or host seamlessly using backups.
-The chosen backup version is uploaded onto the new location with just a few clicks and your site is ready to be launched.
+The chosen WordPress backup version is uploaded onto the new location with just a few clicks and your site is ready to be launched.
 Any version from the list of backups can be used for this.
-The migration takes place straight from the backup stored on the blogVault servers, hence not affecting the original site. blogVault does migrations in parts, and hence very large backups can be migrated easily.
+The migration takes place straight from the backup stored on the blogVault servers, hence not affecting the original site. blogVault does migrations in parts, and hence very large WordPress backups can be migrated easily.

 = Securing your Backup =
-blogVault provides the best security by maintaining multiple copies of backups on its own as well as Amazon S3 servers.
+blogVault provides the best security by maintaining multiple copies of WordPress backups on its own as well as Amazon S3 servers.
 This ensures redundancy of your wp backups.
 All your backups are encrypted and are hence 100% safe with us.
 You can also use the backup to Dropbox feature and upload backups to your Dropbox account.
 This feature enables you to store chosen versions of your WordPress backup beyond the 30 days for which blogVault archives your backups.

 = Incremental Backups =